MC2 Musical Heritage Page

 Because the source of this music is 50-year-old cassettes I used the Steinberg Cubase Pro 8 Multi-Band Compressor on each song, custom-adjusting it for each tune.
 Just like with my Goldie Oldies page, the Multi-Band Compressor pulled loads of beautiful sound out of the too-old-for-prime-time cassette recordings.

-is, most likely, my first introduction to activism.
+Look very closely at Jim Keltner’s suit jacket.
+See the faint image of Albert Einstein?
+The songs of MC2 are, I believe, my first introduction to activism.
 These are, at least partly, protest songs by expert musicians, excellent singers and very aware song-writers.
-The only songs that even come close, in my opinion, are the activist songs by Bob Dylan.
+The only songs that even come close, in my opinion, are the activist songs of Bob Dylan.

 The only notice of their work was found in a great blog page (mostly about the movie The First Time) at